pythontutor-dev/pythontutor/unsupported-features.md

 - If you don't get a reply from me, assume your issue will NOT be addressed.
 Please do not add duplicate issues.
 - I can't personally provide any programming help.
 Use the "Get live help!" button to request help from volunteers.
-- I can't provide technical support for users who want to install Python Tutor on their own computers/servers.
 - I can't provide support for Python Tutor code embedded in other websites.
 Contact those site owners for help.
-- I don't have time to review any outside code contributions or GitHub pull requests.
-Feel free to fork the code.
 - I appreciate [donations](donate.md) to keep the servers running, but donors do not get any preferential treatment for requests.